Pompeo della Cesa (c. 1537-8 - 1610)

 Images & Media

-- Stirrup, right, of ‘boot’-type, designed for use in the joust and tourney, one of a pair with A442.
+- Stirrup, left, of ‘boot’-type, designed for use in the joust and tourney, one of a pair with A443.
 Of steel, etched and formerly gilt.
 To the arch-shaped stirrup has been added a large, rounded plate shaped to the front of the foot, along with a side plate to protect the outside of the ankle.
 At the top of the arch is a box for the stirrup leather.
 The whole surface is etched with trophies of arms and musical instruments on a scribbled, granulated ground, with bands, containing blackened, interlaced strapwork and oval panels of warriors and nude male figures also on a granulated ground, which still bears traces of gilding.
 The flat, iron sole is held in place by three lugs turned up and riveted to the foot-plate.

 The flanking ankle-plate, which is decorated en suite, is fixed to the stirrup on the outer side and this, in turn, overlaps the foot-piece.